Skip to main content

 The summer season also sees the return of weekly classical music concerts at the beautiful church.

-The lifts run as well
+The lifts run in summer as well

 The DMC 1 and 2 and Pic Blanc lifts will run again this summer to give access to the top of the Pic Blanc at 3,300m.